Time Inc.: Growth

-Merger with Warner Communications
+Merger with Warner Communications and Time Warner ownership

+In 1987, Time Inc. lost its ownership stake in the USA Network, which it held since 1981.
 The merger of Time Inc. and Warner Communications was announced on March 4, 1989.
-During the summer of that same year, Paramount Communications (formerly Gulf+Western) launched a $12.2 billion hostile bid to acquire Time Inc. in an attempt to end a stock swap merger deal between Time and Warner Communications.
+During the summer of that same year, Paramount Communications (formerly Gulf and Western Industries) launched a $12.2 billion hostile bid to acquire Time Inc. in an attempt to end a stock swap merger deal between Time and Warner Communications.
 This caused Time to raise its bid for Warner to $14.9 billion in cash and stock.
 Paramount responded by filing a lawsuit in a Delaware court to block the Time/Warner merger.
 The court ruled twice in favor of Time, forcing Paramount to drop both the Time acquisition and the lawsuit, and allowing the formation of the two companies' merger which was completed on January 10, 1990.
-Effectively, Time took over Warner, resulting in a new corporate structure and the new combined company being called "Time Warner".
+Effectively, Time took over Warner, resulting in a new corporate structure and the new combined company being called "Time Warner" with Time remaining as a subsidiary of said company.

+In November 1990, Time Inc. announced that it would acquire the remaining stake in Hippocrates Partners (Time earlier purchased its 50% stake in July 1988).

 The Pathfinder website was launched in 1994, with content from the Time, People and Fortune magazines.
 It was shut down in 1999.